 Oxford, Cambridge & World-Class Education

 The United Kingdom is home to some of the world's oldest and most prestigious universities.
-UK Masters degrees take just 1 year — making it cost-effective.
-The 2-year Graduate Route visa lets you stay and work without a job offer after graduation.
+UK Masters degrees take just 1 year - making it cost-effective.
+The Graduate Route visa lets you stay and work without a job offer after graduation - currently 2 years, reducing to 18 months for applications made from January 1, 2027.

 | 🏫 | Tuition (Undergraduate) | £10,000 – £26,000/year |